 Minivans, on the other hand, are bigger MPVs with sliding doors.
 Local examples are the Honda Odyssey, Kia Grand Carnival, and Toyota Alphard.
 They don’t fall in line with the Toyota Hiace, Nissan NV350, and Hyundai Starex, which are all full-size vans.

-Chances are, if you want to buy a car for the family, it has to be comfortable.
+If you are in the market to buy a vehicle, chances are ride comfort will be high on your list.
+This will especially hold if you plan on bringing your entire family with you now and then.
 Ferrying kids will be hard if they are getting jostled about in the cabin because of an uneven road.

 While SUVs are reasonably comfortable, their main limitations are their chassis and the suspension setups.
 Most midsize SUVs have an independent front suspension, but most have a dependent rear in the form of a live axle.
 Couple this with the multi-piece construction of the frame, while solid, still isn’t as air-tight as a monocoque, because vibrations may seep in between the seams of the chassis’ assembly points.

-There is no question, SUVs are more performance oriented.
+There is no question, that SUVs are more performance-oriented.
 Engines found in these models are capable performers because of all the torque on tap.
-An option for a 4x4 system is also an added bonus.
+An option for a 4x4 system is also a bonus.
 While minivans aren't slouching, they can’t go off-road as capably as an SUV, though why would you try?

 When it comes to being a passenger or a driver in one of these cars, it’s a bit of a split.
 One offers driver comfort, while the other is geared towards its passengers.